AdobeDocs/experience-manager-forms-cloud-service.en/help/custom-submit-action-form.md

 <!--
 ## Workflow for a Submit action {#workflow-for-a-submit-action}

-The flowchart depicts the workflow for a Submit action that is triggered when you click the **[!UICONTROL Submit]** button in an adaptive form.
+The flowchart depicts the workflow for a Submit action that is triggered when you click the **[!UICONTROL Submit]** button in an Adaptive Form.
 The files in the File Attachment component are uploaded to the server, and the form data is updated with the URLs of the uploaded files.
 Within the client, the data is stored in the JSON format.
 The client sends an Ajax request to an internal servlet that massages the data you specified and returns it in the XML format.
 The client collates this data with action fields.
 It submits the data to the final servlet (Guide Submit servlet) through a Form Submit action.
 Then, the servlet forwards the control to the Submit action.
 The Submit action can forward the request to a different sling resource or redirect the browser to another URL.

 ![Flowchart depicting the workflow for Submit action](assets/diagram1.png)

 ### XML data format {#xml-data-format}

 The XML data is sent to the servlet using the **`jcr:data`** request parameter.
 Submit actions can access the parameter to process the data.
 The following code describes the format of the XML data.
 The fields that are bound to the Form model appear in the **`afBoundData`** section.
 Unbound fields appear in the `afUnoundData`section.
-For more information about the format of the `data.xml` file, see [Introduction to prepopulating adaptive form fields](prepopulate-adaptive-form-fields.md).
+For more information about the format of the `data.xml` file, see [Introduction to prepopulating Adaptive Form fields](prepopulate-adaptive-form-fields.md).

 ```xml
 <?xml ?>